kleyb/Dissertation/README.md

 # Dissertation
-A copy of my dissertation paper grades 85%
+A copy of my dissertation paper graded 85%

+from the University of Lincoln